Mesa County, Colorado

 Mesa County is a county located in the U.S. state of Colorado.
-As of the 2020 census, the population was 155,703.
+As of the 2020 census, the population was 155,703, making Mesa County the most populous county in western Colorado, and 11th most populous in the state.
 The county seat and most populous municipality is Grand Junction.
-The county was named for the many large mesas in the area, including Grand Mesa.
+The county was named for the many large mesas in the area, including the Grand Mesa, which is the largest flat-topped mountain in the world.

 Mesa County comprises the Grand Junction, CO Metropolitan Statistical Area.
 In 2020 it ranked as the 271st most populous metropolitan area in the United States.
 It is the only metropolitan area in Colorado not located on the Front Range.

 Geography

 According to the U.S. Census Bureau, the county has a total area of 3341 sqmi, of which 3329 sqmi is land and 12 sqmi (0.4%) is water.
 It is the fourth-largest county by area in Colorado.